tum-ens/urbs/doc/implementdoc/equ-storage.rst

 **Storage New Capacity Rule**: The constraint storage new capacity rule defines the newly installed capacity of a storage :math:`\hat{\kappa}_{yvs}^\text{c}`.
-This variable is defined by the constaint as the product between the variable new storage size units :math:`\beta_{yvs}^\text{c}` and the parameter storage new capacity block :math:`{K}_{yvs}^\text{c,block}`.
+This variable is defined by the constraint as the product of the variable new storage size units :math:`\beta_{yvs}^\text{c}` and the parameter storage new capacity block :math:`{K}_{yvs}^\text{c,block}`.
 The mathematical explanation of this rule is given in :ref:`theory-storage`.